-In an increasingly digital age, pay-per-click (PPC) advertising is seemingly the way to go.
+In an increasingly digital age, pay-per-click (PPC) advertising is seemingly the way to go Rise of PPC Automation.
 These advertisements drive warm leads to your organization, increase website traffic, and, in turn, boost your ROI.
 And now, advances in technology mean that PPC advertising can be automated, saving you time and energy while providing tangible results.
 Sounds great, right?

 Well, it’s a little more complicated than that.
 While PPC automation does provide a host of benefits, there are areas where a human touch is key.
 Nate Burke, CEO and founder of digital marketing and ecommerce specialist firm Diginius, shares his thoughts on the good, the bad and the ugly of PPC automation.